navicore/teams-notification-resource/README.md

 ## STATUS

 * Alpha Quality
-* But it works - meets my needs
+* Works - meets my specific needs

 *Limitations*:

 * *Message payload is limited to markdown.*
-* *Assumes every message should be presented with a link/button.*
-* *does not ensure ssl cert at the office.com end is corret (uses -k on curl)*
+* *does not ensure ssl cert at the office.com end is correct (uses -k on curl)*
 * *naive encoding - it may be that user data containing special chars will outbound messaging - though passing links with markdown works fine for me so far*

 ## TODO

-* document examples of passing along PR numbers and git user info
+* Document usage examples that send PR numbers, commit IDs,  and git user name and avatar links
-* make `potentialAction` button/link optional
+* Make `potentialAction` button/link optional

 ## Source Configuration